-During the initial exploration stage approximately seven (7) employees will be required, and workers will mainly be from Walvis Bay and Swakopmund.
+During the initial exploration stage approximately seven (7) employees will be required, and workers will mainly be from Swakopmund and Walvis Bay.
 The roles of the employees include two (2) radar specialists / geologists and five (5) drill crew members.
 Additional roles may be required which shall be determined by the programme and exploration methods.

-The workers will be accommodated in designated camp/s (located within the EPL) areas during the exploration programme and will require staying close to the site during on ground exploration works and therefore will likely stay for the duration of exploration at an onsite camp.
+The workers will be accommodated in designated camp/s (located within the EPL) during the exploration programme and will require staying close to the site during on ground exploration works and therefore will stay for the duration of exploration at an onsite camp.